Ratliff-Rush closures and linear growth of primary decompositions of ideals: linear growth of primary decompositions

-The author would like to thank Professor Kamran Divaani-Aazar for his careful reading of the first draft and many helpful suggestions.
-Also, I would like to thank the Azarbaijan Shahid Madani University for its financial support.
+The author is deeply grateful to the referee for a very careful reading of the manuscript and many valuable suggestions in improving the quality of the paper.
+Also, I am grateful to the Professor Reza Naghipour for his careful reading of the first draft.
+Finally, the author would like to thank the Azarbaijan Shahid Madani University for the financial support.